brandondykun/onlypaws-api/README.md

 Once the files are renamed, a value must be set for each variable in the file.

-## Dev and Test Images
+## Dev and E2E Images

 The images for this project are not committed to the repo and must be downloaded separately.

-Images for the dev and test environments are hosted on google drive.
+Images for the dev and e2e test environments are hosted on google drive.
 The image folder at the link below should be downloaded and placed in a media folder inside the api folder.

 To create the media folder, from the root of the project run: